knightsUCF/Plantopia/README.md

 - there is also a place where the player can go through previous different saves and their saved game titles given out by the player

+- add a "Quit game?
+Yes or Cancel" functional enough for now, check how others do this